Search This Blog

 But it would not stop with that, alas!'

 It is easy to begin political violence - maybe even righteously!
-But reprisals would come for those who took their lives - or at least those who were blamed - or at least those who could be acted against.
+But reprisals would come for those who took their lives; or at least those who were blamed; or at least those who could be acted against.
 And then counter-counter-reprisals, etc. How would it stop?
 Who would be the person to see someone on their side killed and say "That's enough, it stops now - no more reprisals."
 Tolerance is a big ask!

 It's worth recalling tolerance did not come from high-minded thinkers who then persuaded society to live and let live.
-Tolerance, in the Western tradition, came out of a few centuries of religious wars in Europe which pitted Catholics against Protestants.
-Each side thought God wanted the other side wiped out.
-But that was proving impossible and they were only making life miserable for everybody.
-Eventually tolerance arose because living as they had been was becoming insufferable, and they had to find a new way.
+Tolerance, in the Western tradition, came out of centuries of religious wars in Europe which pitted Catholics against Protestants.
+Each side thought God wanted the other side wiped out, but that was proving impossible to do.
+Tolerance arose because these 'forever wars' of the day were making life unbearable for everyone.
+No particular person said "That's enough, it stops now."
+Society did.

 This answers another issue I've been wrestling with - the battle does not end because Frodo destroys the Ring.
 It ends because (or perhaps merely after) Frodo betrays the Quest and is attacked by Gollum who takes the Ring but then falls into the Crack of Doom.
 The world is saved, of all things, by Gollum's greed!
 A Eucatastrophe: An event we cannot plan for and should not hope for.
-Indeed, who could have guessed the religious wars of the 1600s would have resulted in greater religious tolerance?
+Indeed, who could have predicted the religious wars of the 1600s would have resulted in greater religious tolerance?

 'I wish you'd take his Ring.
 You'd put things to rights...